MichaelWegelin/club-members/README.md

  5% done as of 2015-04-28

- - Basic ui to list and add members
+ - Bas ic ui to list and add members
  - Basic api to retrieve and store members

 ## Backlog